-On his next voyage, aboard the brig John, he found himself laden with the responsibility of navigating the brig, as the captain and ranking mate of the ship died due to yellow fever.
+On his next voyage, aboard the brig John, he found himself laden with the responsibility of navigating the brig, as the captain of the ship died due to yellow fever.
 He successfully managed the task, for which he was promoted to the position of captain.
 In the following years, Captain John Paul took the command of a West Indian ship named 'Betsy'.

 Trying his hand at commercial ventures, he earned a good sum of money in the West Indies.
 In 1773, he killed one of his crew members with a sword, following an argument over wages.
 Though, he argued that it was an act of self-defense, this incident did hamper his image.

 When 'Alfred' came under the command of Commodore Esek Hopkins, it served as Hopkins' flagship for the expedition against New Providence in Bahamas.
 In this successful mission, Hopkins' forces captured the weapons and supplies that were needed by General George Washington's army at Boston.

 After a feud with Hopkins, Jones was assigned to command the new 18-gun sloop-of-war, 'Ranger', and ordered to go to France to assist the Americans.
 In Quiberon Bay, the 'Ranger' received its first recognition of the American flag by a foreign government, when on February 14, 1778, it received a salute by the French fleet.

 Following this, he landed at St. Mary's Isle, with the plan of kidnapping the Earl of Selkirk and exchanging him in lieu of the American prisoners of war.
 His plan failed miserably, as the Earl was not present in the fort.

 On September 23, 1779, Jones came across a British convoy of ships, escorted by HMS Serapis and HMS Countess of Scarborough.
 After an intense battle that followed, he succeeded in capturing the Serapis.
 The battle left the warship in a bad condition, so Jones was forced to abandon it on September 25.